ShreyasAmbre/carpooling/Readme.md

 # Screenshots of Car Pulling App:-

-# Technology :- Angular, HTML, CSS, BOotstrap, Javascript, Python, Flask & SLQLite
+# Technology :-
+=> Angular, HTML, CSS, BOotstrap, Javascript, Python, Flask & SLQLite

-# Web Services :- Firebase for email authentication, Realtime database, Global Users Push Notification on app.
+# Web Services :-
+=> Firebase for email authentication, Realtime database, Global Users Push Notification on app.

-# Installation Setup :- There will be two phase :- 1st Phase we will reqired installation on Frontend Part and in 2nd Phase Backend Part
+# Installation Setup :-
+=> There will be two phase :- 1st Phase we will reqired installation on Frontend Part and in 2nd Phase Backend Part

-# Phase 1 :- Installation of Frontend Part
+# Phase 1 :-
+=>Installation of Frontend Part
 => Install Nodejs, Angular, Ionic,
 => Then, go to project root folder and fire this command npm install (to install all libraries) => After installing run the ionic server (ANGULAR SERVER) command => ionic serve

-# Phase 2:- Installatio of Backend Part
+# Phase 2:-
+=> Installatio of Backend Part
 => Install Python
 => Then install Virtual enviroment
 => Activate Virtual Enviroment